 Removing snow from commercial solar installations.

-For ground or pole mounted solar PV panels for home or commercial solar applications, you’re on the ground, so it is safer to remove snow with a soft brush.
-However, the same scratching risks apply.
+For ground or pole mounted solar PV panels or most commercial solar applications, you’re on the ground or a flat surface, so it is safer to remove snow with a soft brush.
+However, the same risks apply.
 So, just brush off the loose snow, and once again, don’t try to scrape off any frozen snow or ice.